-For the 2018-19 academic year, the Economics Department will award six (6) Graduate Assistantships / Fellowships to Master’s students!
+Each academic year, the Economics Department awards five (5) Graduate Assistantships / Fellowships to Economics Master’s students!
 Below you can find a description of these opportunities.

 The Economics Department offers three (3) graduate (research/teaching) assistantships to outstanding applicants.
 Each graduate assistant (GA) will receive a full tuition and fee waiver in Fall and Spring semesters (valued at approximately $4,000 per semester, full time), a stipend of approximately $9,500 for work in the Fall and Spring semesters, and student health insurance (valued at about $4,000 per semester, full time).
 The Department provides each GA with a shared office space and a desktop computer.
 All fully submitted applications by the deadline will be automatically considered for graduate assistantships.
 Continuing students should inform the graduate coordinator in writing if they wish to be considered for funding.